Early Childhood Education - Associate Degree

 What else do I need to know about the program?

-- It is necessary to show good health as evidenced by a medical examination including having a TB test administered within three months before practicum (student teaching) placement.
+- It is necessary to show good health as evidenced by a medical examination within three months before practicum (student teaching) placement.

 - Students will be required to wear a NWTC issued name tag, provide their own transportation to assigned sites and cover any other expenses related to practicum experiences.
 Students may be expected to travel distances.
 A NWTC approved Education program shirt is required for practicum students, along with specific dress code per placement.